Best fitness watch of 2025

 Short GPS tracking life

-Our Fitbit Sense 2 reviewer noted that despite the "baffling" cutbacks in smart features, he appreciated the new and improved interface that's a light version of Wear OS, with a new physical button for selecting widgets that's so much more reliable than last gen's capacitive touch button.
-The AMOLED display remains bright and readable, too.
+Our Fitbit Sense 2 reviewer noted that despite the "baffling" cutbacks in smart features, he valued the new and improved interface, a light version of Wear OS.
+The new physical button for selecting widgets is more reliable than the capacitive touch button of the last generation.
+The AMOLED display remains bright and readable as well.

 Reasons to buy